 - Solve the inequality and sketch on the real number line.
 Write your answers in interval

-equations.
 You need both the x-coordinate and the y-coordinate on this problem.
-Look
+Look at problems

-- None of the problems are (knowingly) directly from the text although they are similar to
+- None of the problems are directly from the text although they are similar to problems in the

 - Show enough work on all problems to convince me you know what you're doing.